Shazambom/Statistical-ItemSet-Generator/README.md

 big fan of your game.
 Anyways, down to buisness.
-This app is entierly written in java so it actually does not use your API at all; however, it is an interesting program that involves item sets and attempts to involve the LoL community.
+This app is entierly written in java so it actually does not use your API at all; however, it is an interesting program that uses item sets and attempts to involve the LoL community.
 See: <a href="shazambom.com">my community website</a>.
 The app is relatively simple to use.
 It is a javafx program so simply run it and a prompt box will pop up for the user.

 Within this git repo under out/artifacts/StatisticalItemSetGenerator/ there is a .jar file that can be run.
 The first text